blbadger/blbadger.github.io/3-body-problem-3.md

 cudaStream_t streams[n_gpus];
 ```

 and now we can use OpenMP to initialize more threads!
+OpenMP is one of the most widely-used multithreading libraries, and is used by Pytorch under the hood for distributed deep learning training algorithms such as Distributed Data Parallelism.
+It is typical to use one thread per GPU for those applications as well.

 This can be done a few different ways: one would be to wrap the `for` loop in the last section (looping over devices) with the preprocessor directive `#pragma omp parallel for`, but this turns out to lead to difficult-to-debug problems with cuda memory access when more than two devices are used.
 It turns out to be more robust to proceed as follows: first we initialize one thread per device, we get the thread's integer number and assign the thread to the corresponding GPU device, and then we create a stream between that thread and the device.

 ```cuda
 #pragma omp parallel num_threads(n_gpus)